-To appreciate the central role that Fannie Mae and Freddie Mac play in U.S. residential
+To appreciate the central role that Fannie Mae and Freddie Mac play in U.S. residential mortgage finance, a brief tutorial on mortgage finance itself will be useful, including the process of mortgage securitization.

 Some Interesting Aspects of Residential Mortgages